Hart Island: Burials

 Approximately half of the burials are of children under five who are identified and died in New York City's hospitals, where the mothers signed papers authorizing a "City Burial."
 The mothers were generally unaware of what the phrase meant.
 Many other interred have families who live abroad or out of state and whose relatives search extensively; these searches are made more difficult because burial records are currently kept within the prison system.
 An investigation into the handling of the infant burials was opened in response to a criminal complaint made to the New York State Attorney General's Office in 2009.

 Burial records on microfilm at the Municipal Archives indicate that until 1913, burials of unknowns were in single plots, and identified adults and children were buried in mass graves.
-In 1913, the trenches became separate to facilitate the more frequent disinterment of adults.
+In 1913, the trenches were separated to facilitate the more frequent disinterment of adults.
+Coffins are stacked three deep with 150 coffins assigned to each plot, and marked with GPS coordinates.
 The potter's field is also used to dispose of amputated body parts, which are placed in boxes labeled "limbs".
 Ceremonies have not been conducted at the burial site since the 1950s.
 In the past, burial trenches were re-used after 25–50 years, allowing for sufficient decomposition of the remains.
 Since then, however, historic buildings have been demolished to make room for new burials.
-Because of the number of weekly interments made at the potter's field at the expense of taxpayers, these mass burials are straightforward and are conducted by Rikers Island inmates, who stack the coffins in two rows, three high and 25 across, and each plot is marked with a concrete marker.
 A tall, white peace monument was erected by New York City prison inmates at the top of a hill that was known as "Cemetery Hill" following World War II and was dedicated in October 1948.